2022 Fisheries Sciences Degree Guide

 |Master’s Degree||50-70 credits||1-3 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to fisheries, with approximately 44.6% of workers getting one.
-See the the most common levels of education for fisheries workers below.
+Find out other typical degree levels for fisheries workers below.

 |Level of Education||Percentage of Workers|

 This of course varies depending on which fisheries career you choose.